emmameinert/Hiveproject_pipex/README.md

 # Pipex

 Pipex is my first little unix project.
-It is a base for a bigger later project (minishell).
+It is a base for a bigger later project (minishell) of the 42 Curriculum at Hive Helsinki.
 It aims to imitate the behaviour of a pipe by a limited use of functions such as: open, close, read, write, malloc, free, perror, strerror, access, dup, dup2, execve, exit, fork, pipe, unlink, wait, waitpid.